Skip to content

 1. 04

-If you need the help of a general practitioner outside of office hours, please call the medical service 141.
+If you need the help of a general practitioner outside of office hours, please call the GP hotline service by dialling 141.

 This may be the case, for example, if a person